 Along this stroller-friendly trail, visitors take in views of native plants and a small pond.
 Gently curving boardwalks elegantly guide hikers into the forest canopy.

 Savor scenic vistas as you traverse this free trail that is open to hikers, bikers and wheelchairs.
-As a bonus, it’s just seven minutes from the Downtown Mall.
+As a bonus, it’s just eight minutes from the Downtown Mall.

 #4: Walnut Creek Park (20 mins)